JcortesJ/event-scraper/readMe.md

 # Event Scraper:
-Event Scraper is a scraper that obtains events from 2 pages of the Universidad Nacional de Colombia: BienestarUnal and CircularUnal.
+Event Scraper is a scraper that obtains events from 3 pages of the Universidad Nacional de Colombia: BienestarUnal, CircularUnal and Circular-Deportes.
 The purpose of this is to publish them into MyUNify app, as an artificial way for having updated events in it.

 # Technologies used:
 - Requests library for dealing with http requests